Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 While there exist ways to wrap C++ codes to Python, calling these wrappers from Numba JITied functions is often not as straightforward and efficient as one would hope.
-The underlying problem to inefficency is that the Python/C++ wrappers are designed to be called on Python objects.
+The underlying problem for this inefficiency is that the Python/C++ wrappers are designed to be called on Python objects.
 For instance, with keeping in mind the aim of this post, a call to a Numba jitted function would involve converting a Python